Hexham

+Toponymy

+There are several theories surrounding the origin of the Hexham's name.
+One popular theory posits that the name derives from the Old English Hagustaldes ea and later Hagustaldes ham from which the modern form (with the "-ham" element) derives.
+Hagustald is related to the Old High German hagustalt, denoting a younger son who takes land outside the settlement; the element ea means "stream" or "river" and ham is the Old English form of the Modern English "home" (and the Scots and Northern English "hame").
+A credible suggestion for the modern form Hexham, however, derives from Hextildesham, the later medieval name for the town, believed to have originated in the 12th century in honour of Hextilda of Tynedale (1122 – 1182), the wife of the Scottish nobleman Richard Comyn, who gave considerable land grants to the monks of Hexham.

 History

-Hexham Abbey originated as a monastery founded by Wilfrid in 674.
+Hexham Abbey originated as a monastery founded by St Wilfrid in 674.
 The crypt of the original monastery survives, and incorporates many stones taken from nearby Roman ruins, probably Corbridge or Hadrian's Wall.
-The current Hexham Abbey dates largely from the 11th century onward, but was significantly rebuilt in the 19th century.
-Other notable buildings in the town include the Moot Hall, the covered market, and the Old Gaol.

 The Anglo-Saxon Chronicle (Manuscript D: Cotton Tiberius B IV) records the murder of King Ælfwald by Sicga at Scythlecester (which may be modern Chesters) on 23 September 788:

 This year Alfwald, king of the Northumbrians, was slain by Siga, on the ninth day before the calends of October; and a heavenly light was often seen on the spot where he was slain.
 He was buried at Hexham in the church.

 Her wæs Alfwald Norðhymbra cyning ofslægen fram Sigan on .viiii.
 Kalendas Octobris, 7 heofonlic leoht wæs lome gesewen þær þær he ofslægen wæs, 7 he wæs bebyrged on Hagustaldesee innan þære cyrican.

-The name of Hexham derives from the Old English Hagustaldes ea and later Hagustaldes ham whence the modern form (with the "-ham" element) derives.
-Hagustald is related to the Old High German hagustalt, denoting a younger son who takes land outside the settlement; the element ea means "stream" or "river" and ham is the Old English form of the Modern English "home" (and the Scots and Northern English "hame").

 Like many towns in the Anglo-Scottish border area and adjacent regions, Hexham suffered from the border wars between the kingdoms of Scotland and England, including attacks from William Wallace who burnt the town in 1297.
 In 1312, Robert the Bruce, King of Scotland, demanded and received £2000 from the town and monastery in order for them to be spared a similar fate.
 In 1346 the monastery was sacked in a later invasion led by King David II of Scotland.